menu

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the Rural Estates West neighborhood in Naples are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 84.4% of the neighborhoods in America.
+The neighbors in the Rural Estates West neighborhood in Naples are wealthy, making it among the 15% highest income neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 86.8% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Rural Estates West neighborhood, 39.7% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 39.6% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (16.8%), and 11.0% in government jobs, whether they are in local, state, or federal positions.
+In the Rural Estates West neighborhood, 45.4% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 37.4% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (13.0%), and 10.6% in government jobs, whether they are in local, state, or federal positions.

 Languages